sg893052/sonic-buildimage/build_infrastructure/Enterprise_SONiC_Feature_Framework.md

 - feature check python APIs and feature-check command always return success
 - component-check and is_present(component=xx) continue to work and refer to the content of /etc/sonic/init_cfg.json.
 They return True/False based on the input component's presence

-To test building an unbranded image, remove the *src/broadcom-exclusive* directory and build the image *target/sonic-broadcom.bin*.
+To test building an unbranded image, remove the *src/broadcom-exclusive* and *src/broadcom-proprietary* directory and build the image *target/sonic-broadcom.bin*.